Lucky you. A security questionnaire with 467 questions just landed in your inbox and it’s due in two weeks.

 As complex as security questionnaires can be, there is a bright side too.
 Yes, there are gigantic spreadsheets involved.
 But, it’s a pretty standard set of questions you’re working with.

 Sure, you might see variations of the questions or see subsets of a question.
-You might be facing a SIG questionnaire with what seems like a million questions.
+You might be facing a Security Questionnaires with what seems like a million questions.
 Still, the questions are pretty much the same old song and dance.
 Security questionnaires generally deal with privacy.
 Compliance, infrastructure security, and data protection fall under that privacy umbrella.

 “Only a third of organizations believe they have adequate resources to manage security effectively.” – Ponemon Institute